gohypergiant/ControlPanelLayer/README.md

 layerA.style.background = gradient.radial("yellow", "red", originX: 0.5, originY: 0, scaleX: 2, scaleY: 1)
 ```

-`originX`, `originY`, `scaleX` and `scaleY` are percentages.
-An `originX`,`originY` of 0,0 centers the gradient in the upper left while 1,1 centers it in the lower right.
+`originX`, `originY`, `scaleX`, and `scaleY` are percentages.
+An `originX`,`originY` of 0,0 centers the gradient in the upper left, while 1,1 centers it in the lower right.
 0.5,0.5 is the default center.

 #### Optionally set the gradient's spread
 ```coffeescript